priyil/InstaApp/README.md

-# Project 3 - *InstaApp*
+# *InstaApp* MVP 2

 **InstaApp** is a photo sharing app similar to Instagram but using Parse as its backend.

-Time spent: **7** hours spent in total
+Time spent: **23** hours spent in total

-## User Stories
+## Features

-The following **required** functionality is completed:

-- [X] User can view the last 20 posts submitted to "Instagram".
+- [X] User can view the last 20 posts submitted to "InstaApp".
-- [X] User can pull to refresh the last 20 posts submitted to "Instagram".
+- [X] User can pull to refresh the last 20 posts submitted to "InstaApp".
-- [X] The user should switch between different tabs - viewing all posts (feed view), capture (camera and photo gallery view) and profile tabs (posts made) using fragments and a Bottom Navigation View.
-(2 points)
+- [X] The user can switch between different tabs - viewing all posts (feed view), capture (camera and photo gallery view) and profile tabs (posts made) using fragments and a Bottom Navigation View.

-The following **optional** features are implemented:

 - [X] Style the feed to look like the real Instagram feed.
 - [X] User can load more posts once he or she reaches the bottom of the feed using infinite scrolling.
 - [X] Show the username and creation time for each post.